dabeaz/lifty/README.md

 [ FLOOR 1 | CLOSED   -- | P:----- | U:----- | D:----- ] :
 ```

 Indicator lights are finicky.
-You might try turning the "Down" light
+Only one such light can be illuminated
+at a time in the entire building and not all floors have the same
+lights.
+For example, if you try to turn on the "Down" arrow on floor
-on, but you'll immediately crash the simulator:
+1, you'll crash the simulator:

 ```
 [ FLOOR 1 | CLOSED   -- | P:----- | U:----- | D:----- ] : ID1